akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 - `SObjectName` - Salesforce object to pull supported by CDAP Salesforce Streaming Source.
 - `pushTopicName` - name of the push topic that was created from query for some sObject.
 This push topic should have enabled *pushTopicNotifyCreate* property.
   If push topic with such name doesn't exist, then new push topic for provided **'SObjectName'** will be created automatically.
 - `outputTableSpec` - Big Query table spec to write the output to.
+The table scheme you can find in [salesforce_opportunity_batch_scheme.json](/src/main/resources/bigquery-tables/salesforce_opportunity_batch_scheme.json)

 The template allows for the user to supply the following optional parameters:
 - `offset` - Salesforce SObject query offset.
 Example: *1 days, 2 hours, 30 minutes*.